Poisoning the Inner Prediction Logic of Graph Neural Networks for Clean-Label Backdoor Attacks: Threat Model Level Comparison

 In the main text of our work, we introduced the threat model of \method in Sec.~\ref{sec-threatmodel}.
 To highlight the fairness of the comparison between our method and the included baselines, we further present a more comprehensive threat model level comparison.

 In general, our method adopts a threat model that has stricter limitations than most existing graph backdoor attacks.
-Specifically, we assume the attacker's capability is limited to: \begin{itemize}[leftmargin=*] \item The attacker \textbf{can NOT} remove or manipulate the existing nodes and edges in the training graph. \item The attacker \textbf{can NOT} alter the labels of the training data. \item The attacker \textbf{can NOT} know the information of the target model, such as parameters or gradients. \item The attacker \textbf{can NOT} either know or control the defending by data cleaning.
+Specifically, we assume the attacker's capability is limited to: \begin{itemize}[leftmargin=*,itemsep=2pt,topsep=2pt,parsep=0pt,partopsep=0pt] \item The attacker \textbf{can NOT} remove or manipulate the existing nodes and edges in the training graph. \item The attacker \textbf{can NOT} alter the labels of the training data. \item The attacker \textbf{can NOT} know the information of the target model, such as parameters or gradients. \item The attacker \textbf{can NOT} either know or control the defending by data cleaning.
 Moreover, we demonstrate the effectiveness of \method against defenders that prune malicious nodes and edges in Sec.~\ref{sec:exp2}. \item The attacker \textbf{can ONLY} inject a small number of triggers to the training nodes.
 Each trigger is subjected to strict limits on size. \end{itemize}

 For the attacker's knowledge, our threat model is in line with the commonly adopted black-box graph backdoor attacks.
-Specifically, we assume that: \begin{itemize}[leftmargin=*] \item The attacker \textbf{can NOT} know target GNN's architecture and hyperparameters.
+Specifically, we assume that: \begin{itemize}[leftmargin=*,itemsep=2pt,topsep=2pt,parsep=0pt,partopsep=0pt] \item The attacker \textbf{can NOT} know target GNN's architecture and hyperparameters.
 As stated in Sec.~\ref{sec-threatmodel}, we adopt a strict black-box setting where the attacker can only employ a surrogate model and transfer the attack to the unseen target model for evaluation. \item The attacker \textbf{can ONLY} know partial training data of the target GNN.
 This widely adopted assumption is reasonable.
 For example, when a GNN is trained on data from Twitter, much of that data is publicly accessible and can be readily crawled by an attacker. \end{itemize}